 24. Add a subtle pattern through soft furnishings

 Because of the neutral colour palette, it can be easily to accidentally allow Scandi interiors to become a little too plain.
 A great way to add interest in addition to natural materials and metals is through pattern.
-Modern patterns work best in this scheme - think bohemian, aztec and geometrics, but if you prefer more traditional designs, a persian rug will also work well to add warmth, a touch of colour and pattern.
+Modern patterns work best in this scheme - think bohemian, aztec and geometrics.
+You could try a contemporary geometric rug, or if you prefer more traditional designs, a persian rug will also work well to add warmth, a touch of colour and pattern.

 Try introducing pattern through modern and contemporary extra large rugs, cushions and blankets to add personality and interest.